franciscolourenco/done/README.md

 - If you are using https://swaywm.org please install `jq`.

 - If you are using Windows Subsystem for Linux (WSL), please install the [BurntToast](https://github.com/Windos/BurntToast) Powershell module.
+  Note: in some cases you may also need to install [wslu](https://github.com/wslutilities/wslu).

 ## Updating